kamra-n/SMIT0010-FAD-ZA-2024/List/README.md

 print(e1);
 ```

--- this method provide last element from list
+--this method provide last element from list